voxel51/fiftyone/app/packages/state/README.md

 This package can be used in the following contexts

 -   internal - for interacting with the app state within the core app modules
--   external - for interacting with the state of an embeded app aka the `<Dataset />` component
+-   external - for interacting with the state of an embedded app aka the `<Dataset />` component
 -   plugin - for interacting with app state in your plugin